LLNL/Caliper/doc/sphinx/services.rst

 Enabling the mpireport service will trigger a flush during MPI_Finalize.

+There are two aggregation steps: the first step aggregates data locally on each MPI rank, the second step aggregates data across MPI ranks.
+Results from the first (local) step are the input for the second (cross-rank) aggregation step.
+Use ``CALI_MPIREPORT_LOCAL_CONFIG`` to define a local aggregation specification.
+If none is given, the specification given in ``CALI_MPIREPORT_CONFIG`` will be used for both the local and cross-rank aggregation.

 The :ref:`mpi <mpi-service>` service must be enabled for mpireport to work.